splineops/splineops/docs/user-guide/02_resize.rst

 Internally, :ref:`resize <api-resize>` uses two cooperating backends:

-* A compiled C++ core, wrapped as a small extension module.
-For each axis, it builds a reusable 1D plan that encodes the mapping from output samples back to the input grid (support window, spline weights, boundary handling).
-The actual evaluation is done in double precision in a tight inner loop and is parallelized over independent 1D lines when the workload is large enough.
+* A compiled **C++ core**, wrapped as a small extension module.
+This is the primary implementation used in normal installations.

+  For each axis, it:

+  - builds a reusable **1D resampling plan** that encodes, for every output position, which input coefficients contribute and with which spline weights (including boundary handling via mirrored extension),
+  - constructs a single contiguous **extended buffer** per line that contains the mirrored input samples, so the inner loop only sees simple pointer arithmetic and dot products,
+  - evaluates all spline sums in **double precision**, using small dense dot products that can exploit SIMD instructions (AVX2, AVX-512, NEON) when available,
+  - and **parallelizes over independent lines** with a lightweight :mod:`std::thread` pool whenever the estimated workload is large enough.

+  The plan is computed once per axis/zoom/degrees combination and then reused across all lines along that axis, which keeps the per-call overhead low even for large N-D arrays.

-* A pure-NumPy fallback that mirrors the same 1D scheme.
+* A pure-**NumPy fallback** that mirrors the same 1D scheme at a higher level.
   It reshapes the data so that each line along the resized axis is contiguous, processes lines in batches, and uses vectorized gathers and reductions to apply the same precomputed weights.
-Plans are cached and reused when the same configuration is requested again.
+This backend is mainly intended for environments where the C++ extension cannot be built; it is numerically equivalent but typically slower.

 Both backends perform all spline computations in 64-bit floating point; input and output arrays keep their original dtype (or a user-specified dtype), with